adon-cloudcannon/landing-page-test/src/collections/ssg-pages/nuxt-js.md

                 - _bookshop_name: simple/text-block
                   content:
                     text_markdown: >-
-                      Manage content and host Jekyll sites all on a single platform.
-Build the best performing content sites on the web with the help of our Jekyll CMS.
+                      Everything you need for efficient content management, all on one platform.
+Let your team build new pages, edit them visually, and host the best performing sites on the web with the help of the CloudCannon CMS for Nuxt.js.&nbsp;
                   styles:
                     desktop:
                       text_alignment: